fbpx

 Are Stranded Colorwork and Fair Isle Knitting the Same Thing?

-Listen, we can clearly see the term ‘Fair Isle’ has become the go-to term for all sorts of stranded colourwork in today’s society.
-The general public has loosened up the rules of calling something Fair Isle but the true traditionalist believe that calling everything Fair Isle, when it does not meet all the criteria to be so, lessons the history of the Shetland culture and devalues true Fair Isle.
+Listen, we can clearly see the term ‘Fair Isle’ has become the go-to term for all sorts of stranded colorwork in today’s society.
+The general public has loosened up the rules of calling something Fair Isle.
+Still, the true traditionalists believe that calling everything Fair Isle when it does not meet all the criteria to be so lessens the history of the Shetland culture and devalues true Fair Isle.

-2. the project only has 2 colors worked at a time
+2. The project only has two colors working at a time.

-3. the project is made from pure Shetland Wool from Shetland Islands
+3. Project is made from pure Shetland Wool from the Shetland Islands.

-If a project can not tick off all three of the criteria, then the default technique name is stranded colorwork knitting.
+If a project cannot check off all three of the criteria, then its default technique is stranded colorwork knitting.

 Where Can You Learn More About Fair Isle?

-A long time friend, Mary Jane Muckelstone is my go to resource for learning more about Fair Isle!
-Her books are a staple in my library and I encourage all of ou to purchased her books for your library.
+A long-time friend, Mary Jane Mucklestone, is my go-to resource for learning more about Fair Isle!
+Her books are a staple in my library, and I encourage all of you to purchase her books for your library.

 Things You Should Know For Stranded Colorwork

-When you start your journey with stranded colorwork, you will come across some different charts and terms that you might not be familiar with imediately.
-So to help you along, here is a basic list of things I think you should know before you start any knit hat, knit sweater, or knit…anything!
+When you start your journey with stranded colorwork, you will immediately come across some different charts and terms that may not be familiar to you.
+So, to help you along, here is a basic list of things I think you should know before you start any colorwork knit hat pattern, knit sweater, or knit…anything!

 How to Read a Colorwork Knitting Chart

 Reading a colorwork knitting chart is like following a map that guides you through a landscape of stitches and hues.
-For most stranded knitting projects, which are typically worked in the round (that means no purling or purls in the body of the work!), you’ll interpret the chart in a specific direction: starting from the bottom row and moving upwards, reading each row from right to left—just like how you knit in the round.
+Most stranded knitting projects typically work in the round (that means no purling or purls in the body of the work!).
+You’ll interpret the chart in a specific direction: starting from the bottom row and moving upwards, reading each row from right to left—just like how you knit in the round.

-Here is an example of a stitch pattern that is worked across 7 stitches and 13 rows.
-Notice the row numbers are on the right of the chart, that is an indication that you will read each row from that side of the chart.
+Here’s an example of a stitch pattern worked across 7 stitches and 13 rows.
+Notice the row numbers are on the right of the chart.
+That indicates you’ll read each row from that side of the chart.
 This chart includes the color key for each stitch as well.

 example of a knit colorwork chart that can be read from bottom to top and right to left for in the round.
 Includes a key for the colors of each square - Marly Bird How to read a colorwork chart

 1. Orientation: Begin at the bottom right of the chart, as this corresponds with the first stitch of the first round.
-Charts typically have row numbers to the right to guide you, just like the numbered rounds on the Kaleidoscope Harmony Hat pattern.
+Charts typically have row numbers to the right to guide you, just like the numbered rounds on the Kaleidoscope Harmony Colorwork Knit Hat Pattern.

 2. Chart Representation: The chart is a visual representation of your knitting.
 Each square on the chart is one stitch, and the color of the square tells you which color yarn to use for that stitch.

-4. Markers: To keep your place and make it easier to spot any errors, place stitch markers on your needles after each pattern repeat.
+4. Markers: Place stitch markers on your needles after each pattern repeat to keep your place and make spotting errors easier.
 This breaks your knitting into manageable sections and allows you to track your progress more accurately.

 5. Working the Rounds: When you reach the end of a chart row, you circle back to the first square of that same row and begin again, repeating the pattern as many times as necessary to use up all the stitches in the round of your hat.

 6. Right Side Representation: Remember that the chart shows the right side (RS) of your work.
-This is what your knitting will look like from the side that will be seen when worn.
+This is what your knitting looks like from the side seen when worn.

 Reading a colorwork chart requires a bit of practice, but once you get the hang of it, it’s a skill that will serve you well in all your colorwork projects.
-With each round of the Kaleidoscope Harmony Hat, you’ll see the design unfold, stitch by vibrant stitch, as you follow the chart and watch your knitting come to life.
+With each round of the Kaleidoscope Harmony colorwork knit hat pattern, you’ll see the design unfold, stitch by vibrant stitch.
+Follow the chart and watch your knitting come to life.

 What is Color Dominance?

 Color dominance in stranded colorwork knitting is a subtle but impactful aspect of knitting with two or more colors.
 It’s all about which color stands out more on the right side of the finished fabric.
-You see, when you’re knitting with multiple colors, one of those colors will naturally appear more prominent, or “dominant,” on the right side of the work, while the other color will seem to fall into the background.
-This isn’t random—it’s a direct result of the yarns’ placement as they’re carried along the wrong side (WS) of the work.
+When you’re knitting with multiple colors, one of those colors will naturally appear more prominent, or “dominant,” on the right side of the work, while the other color will seem to fall into the background.
+This isn’t random—it directly results from the placement of the yarn as it’s carried along the work’s wrong side (WS).

-Here’s the technical bit: the dominant color is typically the one that is carried underneath the other color on the WS.
-This is because the yarn that is carried underneath travels slightly farther to reach the next stitch, giving that stitch a bit more yarn and thus making it slightly larger and more pronounced on the right side.
-The other color, which recedes into the background, is the one that is stranded over the top on the WS.
+Here’s the technical part: the dominant color is typically the one sitting underneath the other color on the WS.
+Because the yarn carried underneath travels slightly farther to reach the next stitch, giving that stitch a bit more yarn and thus making it slightly larger and more pronounced on the right side.
+The other color, receding into the background, is the one that is stranded over the top on the WS.

 When you’re following a colorwork chart, there’s often a key to indicate which color should be the dominant one and which should fade into the background.
 This is crucial for the overall look of the design, as it helps the motifs to pop and be more visually striking.

 For many knitters, managing color dominance involves holding the dominant color in one hand (often the left) and the background color in the other (often the right), ensuring the way they cross on the WS remains consistent.
-If the dominant color is always carried below the background color, it maintains its prominence throughout the piece.
+Always carry the dominant color below the background color to maintain its prominence throughout the piece.

 The image depicts a close-up of a person's hands performing the tucking in or catching floats technique in stranded knitting.
 The hands are shown holding knitting needles and yarn, with the left needle displaying a work in progress that features two colors: blue and white.
 The person's right hand is using a knitting needle to manipulate the blue yarn, while the left hand is controlling the tension of the white yarn, which is being carried or 'floated' across the back of the work along the bottom.
 This technique is used to manage the long strands of yarn on the back side of colorwork knitting, ensuring that the floats are secured and the tension remains even.
 The image clearly shows the intricate process of managing yarns during colorwork knitting, a skill necessary for creating neat and even fabric in multi-color patterns.
 This is also a depiction of holding the color dominant yarn in the left hand and the non-dominant yarn color in the right had as a knitter does stranded knitting - Marly Bird